 After that, you just need to put your bedding in and any toys your guinea pigs will want and you’re ready to add your piggies!

-The girls seems to be enjoying their new home.
+The girls seem to be enjoying their new home.
 I have since added fleece on top and more decorations and toys.
 Also, I have added a square of fabric to one corner to put the hay on as it is easier to remove excess hay from fabric than fleece.

 I hope you’ve been able to follow this information to build your own cage.
 I’d love to see pictures of your own c&c cages, feel free to post your pictures in the comments below!